andres20980/kasten-docs/docs/operating.md

 vault.serviceAccountTokenPath is optional and defaults to /var/run/secrets/kubernetes.io/serviceaccount/token .

 ## Recovering with the Operator â

+The k10restore tool has has been deprecated and will be removed in a 8.5 release.
+See Recovering Veeam Kasten from a Disaster via UI and Recovering Veeam Kasten from a Disaster via CLI for
+    supported recovery options.

 If you have deployed Veeam Kasten via the OperatorHub on an OpenShift cluster, the k10restore tool can be deployed via the Operator as described below.